- You are not alone

 A therapist isn’t just somebody you talk to; a therapist is a highly-skilled practitioner that will teach you critical self-coping skills that you can practice throughout your life.
 It is important that when you meet with them that you are honest about how you feel and why you’re meeting with them.The idea isn’t to hide anything from them, even if you feel shameful about it – that’s why you’re there.
 They are there as an impartial third party, and as a mental health professional they have one goal in mind: to help you.
 Going to the right therapist is also critical.
 If it doesn’t feel right, do not be afraid to switch to a different therapist – just be sure to actively pursue therapy if you can.

 - Never become personal friends with your therapist

 It is never appropriate to become friends with your therapist.
 Your therapist should never discuss his/her personal life with you or invite you outside of their office for a personal meeting.
 This is out of bounds.
 It is very important for the relationship to remain professional.
 If it does not, find a new therapist.

 - You’re probably going to “backslide”

 You might quit the healing process – that’s part of the process.
 There is an ebb and flow to the healing of the wounds of trauma.
-There are going to be some days – weeks – even months, where you are not better than you were the day before.
+There are going to be some days, weeks, or even months where you are not better than you were the day before.
 It will pass.
-Life goes on even when we’re dealing with our trauma.
-And sometimes other emotional events pile on that make you decide that you just can’t deal with it right now, so you ‘check out’.
+Life marches on even when we’re dealing with our trauma.
+And sometimes other emotional events pile on that make you decide that you just can’t deal with it right now, so you ‘check out.’
 Or just old habits die hard and you forget that you’re a priority, too.
-At least that’s what I do.
 Don’t be hard on yourself if you find yourself sliding into old habits – just make a course correction and refer to #3.

 - It is going to take time, patience, and a conscious effort